Spooky Swabs: Plot

 At this point, the ghosts (still invisible and holding a sword) force Olive to walk the length of the plank while Olive cries out for Popeye.
 The sword disappears just as Popeye sees Olive almost about to walk off the edge of the plank.
 He picks it up and redirects it so that Olive ends up landing face first into a bucket of water.
 Olive cries out that she's drowning, but Popeye reassures her she's all right and goes to steer the ship.
 Just as soon as Olive spits out some water, she suddenly feels herself being carried along the deck.
 The moment Olive begins to state her suspicions about the ship, two ghosts (carrying her) appear, holding her by her arms.

 Olive then freaks out and manages to escape the ghosts' grip, running past Popeye while screaming "Ghosts!," and immediately dives overboard, but Popeye catches her just in time and pulls her back aboard.
 Popeye tries to assure her that ghosts aren't real, but a ghost cuts loose a sail above them and the sail falls onto Popeye.
 Seeing Popeye covered by the sail, Olive shrieks (thinking Popeye is a ghost), grabs a quartermaster's baton, and starts clubbing Popeye with it, but Popeye's shouts make her realize her mistake.

 Seeing that all their haunting isn't working, the ghosts run towards Popeye and Olive while wielding swords and shouting out what they intend to do with them.
 Olive flees to another part of the ship while Popeye runs into the ship's galley.
 While inside, he sees a jar of "ye king's spinach" and runs back out to face the attacking ghosts.
 Popeye immediately consumes the spinach and becomes invisible.
 Popeye then appears in ghost form and punches all the ghosts so hard that they become solid.
 The now solid ghosts then crash into a wall, which allows Olive to sew them together into a new sail.

 With the ship now ghost free, Popeye and Olive sail off into the sunset back for civilization and sing Popeye's song as the short ends - and the cartoon series with it.

 Availability

 Because the cartoon is in the public domain in the United States, it is available on various VHS and DVD compilations of theatrical Popeye cartoons as well as streaming video from various web sites.
-This is also one of the last Famous Studios cartoons to be in the public domain, alongside the Little Audrey cartoon Dawg Gone.
-A restored authorized DVD release is planned from Warner Home Video (under the Warner Archive Collection label) in the Popeye the Sailor series of DVD collections (presented in VistaVision).
+This is also the last Famous Studios cartoon to be in the public domain.